 While some beekeepers wait until September to extract honey, he takes it off early and then supplements them with sugar-water.
 The rationale is that if the bees put on a good crop of honey by July and then we have a rainy August then it could be that all of the honey is gone by the time you get to harvesting it.
 It’s sound advice that I’ll certainly take into account for my own hives.

-As far as Permaculture goes, bees provide honey and beeswax and also are instrumental in pollinating fruit.
+As far as permaculture goes, bees provide honey and beeswax and also are instrumental as pollinators.
 It’s an easy equation: no bees = no fruit.
-Currently the honeybees on site will be flying up to 1.5 miles away to gather pollen and nectar but they’ll be staying closer to home when the fruit trees in Paul’s orchard mature and begin producing flowers.
+Currently the honeybees on site fly up to 1.5 miles away to gather pollen and nectar.
+Paul hopes that they’ll be staying closer to home when the fruit trees in the orchard mature.
 The result of this system is that by having honeybees on the land, the yield of fruit will increase in addition to the yield of honey.

 Even after working it for over a decade there are still more ideas that Paul has for his smallholding.
 By using Permaculture principles he’s able to think clearly about his property and the greatest opportunities it provides.
 Thus he’ll be able to farm it in a more sustainable and higher yielding manner than any conventional farmer could ever dream of.
 In fact it may be that this successful stockbroker has made the best investment of his life not in the office but in his land.